New York State Income Taxes: the Complete Guide for Expats

 State tax liability for US expats

-As you may already know, all Americans — both citizens and permanent residents — who earn above a certain threshold must file federal income taxes.
-This is true even if they live abroad.
-However, whether or not an expat needs to file state taxes depends on where they most recently lived, whether they have income in a given state, and state residency definitions.
+All American citizens and permanent residents who earn above a certain threshold must file federal income taxes — even if they live abroad.
+Whether or not expats need to file state taxes usually depends on where they most recently lived, which financial and social ties they maintain to a given state, and state residency definitions.

-In some cases, expats may even need to pay state and local taxes.
+In rare cases, expats may even need to pay state and local taxes.

 Understanding state residency requirements

-Every state has slightly different tax residency definitions, but the majority won’t consider former residents who move abroad to be tax residents unless they maintain significant ties, like:
+Every state has slightly different tax residency definitions, but the majority won’t consider former residents who move abroad to be tax residents unless they maintain significant ties, such as:

-• Spending more than half of the tax year there
+• Spending more than half of the tax year in the state

 • Frequently returning for long stays

-• Physically working there, or earning income sourced from there (e.g. income from a rental property located there)
+• Physically working in the state, or earning income sourced from the state (e.g. income from a rental property located in the state)

-• Having dependents or immediate family members living there
+• Having dependents or immediate family members living in the state

 In such states, expats without major ties can end their tax obligations by filing a part-year tax return the year they move abroad.
-Even if they don’t require you to supply proof, however, you should keep it on hand in case the state tax authority reaches out.
-This might include a foreign residence card, a signed rental contract, or a tax return from your country of residence.
+Even if states don’t require you to supply proof of your move, you should keep it on hand in case the state tax authority reaches out.
+This might include:

 What is a sticky state?

 Unfortunately, some states make it much more difficult for former residents to free themselves of their tax obligations.
 As you may have guessed, New York is one of these “sticky states” — along with California, New Mexico, South Carolina, and Virginia.
-Further, New York is particularly aggressive in auditing expats to ensure they aren’t maintaining tax residency.
+What’s more, New York is particularly aggressive in auditing expats to ensure they aren’t evading their state tax obligations.

 A map of the US highlighting the five "sticky states" for tax residence purposes: California, New Mexico, New York, South Carolina, and Virginia.